njoromodo/video-inv/README.md

 VIMS uses [Key Server](https://github.com/sdsu-its/key-server) to access credentials for various tools and services (DataBase, APIs, Email, etc.)

-Unit Testing is a feature in VIMS
+Unit Testing is a feature in VIMS that allows most Classes and Methods of the WebApp's Backend to be tested.

 ### DB Config
 To setup they MySQL database for VIMS, run the following commands in your